On vehicle routing problems with stochastic demands -- Generic disaggregated integer L-shaped formulations: Characterizing disaggregations and generalizing existing ILS cuts

 \begin{corollary} Let~$k \in \Z_{++}$ and suppose that~$\X \subseteq \{x \in \R^E : x(\delta(0)) = 2k\}$.
 Let~ be a family of ILS cuts, where, for every~$\bar{x} \in \X \cap \Z^E$,~$\Wg(x ; \{\bar{x}\}) = (\alpha^{\bar{x}})^\T x + \beta^{\bar{x}}$.
 Let~$\mc{F}^k_G$ be the feasible region of formulation~\hyperref[formulation:ILS]{ILS($\mc{X}, \mc{C}^k_G, \Omega$)}.
 Then~$\epiQ{\mc{Q}, \X} = \projrho(\mc{F}^k_G)$.~ \Halmos \end{corollary}

-Several ideas have been proposed to improve the basic approach of~\cite{gendreau95}.
-One such an idea, first explored by~\cite{laporte2002}, derives \emph{globally valid lower bounds} that enables a strengthening of the coefficients in the ILS cuts (see Appendix~\ref{appendix:laporte} for how this fits into our framework).
-A more relevant direction is to consider activation functions and recourse lower bounds for larger subsets~$\mc{X}' \subseteq \X \cap \Z^E$, rather than just the singleton~$\{\bar{x}\}$.
-Several works propose improvements along these lines by exploring the concept of \emph{partial routes}~\citep{hjorring1999new, laporte2002, jabali2014, hoogendoorn2023improved}, and among these, the recent work of~\cite{hoogendoorn2023improved} yields the best performing algorithm.
-We show in Section~\ref{subsection:partial_route} that a formulation based on the \emph{route cuts} of~\cite{hoogendoorn2023improved} gives a valid reformulation of problem~\ref{problem:vrpr} if and only if the disaggregation of~$\mc{Q}$ is \emph{route-disjoint}.
-Consequently, an ILS algorithm based on route cuts is applicable to the VRPR with any generic recourse cost function.
+Several ideas have been proposed to improve the basic ILS approach of~\cite{gendreau95}.
+One such idea, first explored by~\cite{laporte2002}, derives \emph{globally valid lower bounds} that enable a strengthening the coefficients in the ILS cuts (see Appendix~\ref{appendix:laporte} for how this fits into our framework).
+As discussed in Section~\ref{section:review}, a more promising direction is to instead consider approaches that disaggregate the recourse variable~$\rho$ (i.e.,~$|\Om| > 1$).
+In this sense, the remainder of this section generalizes the ILS cuts presented in Section~\ref{section:review} using the concepts introduced by our framework.

-Section~\ref{subsection:parada_cuts} discusses the \emph{DL-shaped method}~\citep{parada2024disaggregated, legault2025superadditivity}, which considers subsets of solutions~$\mc{X}' \subseteq \X \cap \Z^E$ that include certain paths or visit a set of customers using exactly the minimum required number of vehicles.
-This method achieved state-of-the-art performance on many benchmark instances of the VRPSD with independent probability distributions, but its correctness relies on some properties of the recourse cost function.
-Under certain assumptions on the set of feasible routes~$\X \cap \Z^E$,~\cite{legault2025superadditivity} recently established that \emph{superadditivity} is the key property that characterizes when the DL-shaped method can be applied.
-Using our framework, we extend the characterization of~\cite{legault2025superadditivity} to any choice of~$\X \cap \Z^E$ (with~$\X \subseteq \Xsub$).
-Moreover, we prove that the ILS cuts of~\cite{parada2024disaggregated} dominate those of~\cite{gendreau95}, and we argue that the \emph{set cuts} used in the DL-shaped method can be applied even when~$\mc{Q}$ is not superadditive.
-These results were unknown prior to our framework.